keithalewis/math/vs.md

 A vector space over the real numbers $\RR$ is a set having a scalar multiplication and a commutative vector addition satisfying a distributive law.
+A vector space homomorphism is a _linear transformation_.
+Two vector spaces are equivalent if and only if they have the same _dimension_.

 The set of all functions from a set $I$ to the real numbers, $\RR^I = \{x\colon I\to\RR\}$ is a vector space over $\RR$.